Nuitka/Nuitka-website/posts/nuitka-release-065.rst

 Tests
 -----

-- Run the tests using Travis on macOS too.
+- Run the tests using Travis on macOS for Python2 too.

 - More standalone tests have been properly whitelisting to cover openSSL usage from local system.